xr-web-de/xr-web/README.md

 Contributing
 ------------
-Before you commit changes:
+Checkout the project and create a new branch.
+Commit your changes to the new branch.
+Create a merge request for your branch.

+We merge changes when tests and the linter do not complain.
+And of course the changes should be constructive.

+In order to satisfy the code styleguide:

 - reformat your python code with _black_: `black path/or/file.py`
 - check your Javascript code with _eslint_:
 `./node_modules/.bin/eslint path/or/file.js`
 - we recommend _pre-commit_, which makes sure makes sure black is run and JS code is checked before you commit.

-- run tests and the linter, like described in the next section.
+You can run the tests and linter, as described in the next section.
-- now commit and push to a branch != master

 Testing & Linting